Car parking information

 However, in some cases ranks may only be specified for taxis at specific times.
 Please refer to the signs for further details.

-If you are concerned that a vehicle is causing an obstruction to the flow of traffic in a residential street or road (for example, it is parked on the corner of the road, making it difficult to see oncoming vehicles or on the pavement) you need to contact Durham Police [external link]
+If you are concerned that a vehicle is causing an obstruction to the flow of traffic in a residential street or road (for example, it is parked on the corner of the road, making it difficult to see oncoming vehicles or on the pavement) please call 01325 406999.

-If a car is parked on the pavement or causing an obstruction to the flow of traffic, you need to contact Durham Police [external link]
+If a car is parked on the pavement or causing an obstruction to the flow of traffic, please call 01325 406999.

-To apply for a waiver on yellow lines, resident parking bays, on street paid parking or limited waiting areas, loading bays and disabled bays please contact 01325 388799.
+To apply for a waiver on yellow lines, resident parking bays, on street paid parking or limited waiting areas, loading bays and disabled bays please contact 01325 405222.
 A £5 charge for 24 hours will be implemented for parking in these areas if works are being carried out.
-Payments can be made by credit/debit card or in cash at customer services
+Payments can be made by credit/debit card or in cash at customer services.

 The following criteria must be met for a waiver to be granted: